finger563/cbsat/doc/src/design-time.rst

 collisions between nodes transmitting simultaneously are reduced.
-Communications paradigms of this type, i.e. shared medium with collision-free simultaneous transmission between nodes, can be modeled easily by our MAReN modeling paradigm described above, since the network resource model for each node can be developed without taking into account the transmissions of other nodes.
+Communications paradigms of this type, i.e. shared medium with collision-free simultaneous transmission between nodes, can be modeled easily by our :math:`PNP^2` modeling paradigm described above, since the network resource model for each node can be developed without taking into account the transmissions of other nodes.

 In TDMA, each node on the network is assigned one or more time-slots per communications period in which only that node is allowed to